 While we celebrate what agents can do, we're ignoring what agents can leak.

 The problem: Agents that browse the web, access files, and execute code can be manipulated by adversarial content.
-Researchers demonstrated this month that a carefully crafted webpage can instruct an agent to:
+Researchers have demonstrated that a carefully crafted webpage can instruct an agent to:

 - Exfiltrate sensitive data to external servers